Backdoor Roth IRA: A Step-by-Step Walkthrough

 If you have rollover or Traditional IRA balances from old jobs, you have two options:

-- Roll the balance into your current employer’s 401(k).
-Most modern 401(k) plans accept incoming rollovers.
+- Roll into your current employer’s 401(k).
+Most modern plans accept incoming rollovers.
 This removes the balance from the IRA system entirely.

 - Roll into a Solo 401(k) if self-employed.
-SEP-IRA and SIMPLE IRA balances can also be rolled out this way.
+SEP-IRA and SIMPLE IRA balances can also be moved this way.

 Step-by-step walkthrough (Vanguard)